globus/globus-sdk-python/docs/examples/timer_management/index.rst

 As in the simpler example, this script creates a new timer, on source and destination collections provided via the command-line.
-It syncs an input file or directory between the two.
+It syncs an input file or directory between the two, and assumes that the path is the same on the source and destination.

 .. literalinclude:: create_timer_data_access.py
     :caption: ``create_timer_data_access.py`` [:download:`download <create_timer_data_access.py>`]